TESSEorg/ttg/README.md

 ##### `TTValue`

 For optimal performance, the low-level runtime that manages the data motion across the memory hierarchy (host-to-host (i.e., between MPI ranks), host-to-device, and device-to-device) and so it must be able to _track_ each datum as it orchestrates the computation.
-For example, when a TTG task `send`'s a datum to an output terminal connected to multiple consumers the runtime may avoid unnecessary copies, e.g., by recognizing that all consumers will only need read-only access to the data, hence reference to the same datum can be passed to all consumers.
+For example, when a TTG task sends a datum to an output terminal connected to multiple consumers the runtime may avoid unnecessary copies, e.g., by recognizing that all consumers will only need read-only access to the data, hence reference to the same datum can be passed to all consumers.
 This requires the mapping of a pointer to a C++ object to the control block that describes that object to the runtime.
 Deriving C++ type `T` from `TTValue<T>` includes the control block in `T` and avoids creating a separate control block.
 This is particularly important for the data that has to travel to the device.

 ##### `Buffer`
 `Buffer<T>` is a view of a contiguous sequence of objects of type `T` in the host memory that can be automatically moved by the runtime to/from the device memory.
 Here `Fn::b` is a view of the 2-element sequence pointed to by `Fn::F`; once it's constructed the content of `Fn::F` will be moved to/from the device by the runtime.
 The subsequent use of `Fn::b` cause the automatic transfers of data to (`device::select(f_n.b)`) and from (`ttg::device::wait(f_n.b)`) the device.
 A `Buffer<T>` can be either owning or non-owning.
 In the example above, the memory is owned by the `unique_ptr`.
-If no pointer is passed to the constructor of `Buffer<T>` the buffer becomes owning, i.e., it allocates the necessary host-side memory.
+If no pointer is passed to the constructor of `Buffer<T>` the buffer allocates the necessary host-side memory.
+In order to guarantee relocatability of buffers, the data managed by a buffer should be located on the heap, i.e., dynamically allocated.

 ##### `device::Task`